PartlySaneStudios/partly-sane-skies/README.md

 ## Custom Themes

 This mod supports a variety of different themes, including dark themes, very dark themes, colourful themes, and controversially, light themes.
-You can also choose your own accent colour, and create your own themes in the OneConfig menu under the theme section
+You can also choose your own accent colour, and create your own themes in the OneConfig menu under the theme section.

 ### Watcher Ready, Message, Warning, Siren and Sound